2008-09-18

 Citation

-Homayoon Oraizi, and Mojtaba Fallahpour, "Nonuniformly Spaced Linear Array Design for the Specified Beamwidth/Sidelobe Level OR Specified Directivity/Sidelobe Level with Coupling Consideration," Progress In Electromagnetics Research M, Vol. 4, 185-209, 2008.
+Homayoon Oraizi, and Mojtaba Fallahpour, "Nonuniformly Spaced Linear Array Design for the Specified Beamwidth/Sidelobe Level or Specified Directivity/Sidelobe Level with Coupling Consideration," Progress In Electromagnetics Research M, Vol. 4, 185-209, 2008.

 doi:10.2528/PIERM08072302